How does topology influence gradient propagation and model performance of deep networks with DenseNet-type skip connections?: Topological Properties of DNNs

 \subsection{Proposed Metrics}

-Our key objectives are twofold: (\textit{i})~Quantify what topological characteristics of DNN architectures affect their accuracy and gradient flow, and (\textit{ii})~Exploit such properties to \textit{directly} design efficient CNNs.
-To this end, we propose new metrics called \textit{NN-Density} and \textit{NN-Mass}, as defined below.

-\begin{definition}[Cell-Density] Density of a cell quantifies how densely its neurons are connected via long-range links.
-Formally, for a cell $c$, cell-density $\rho_c$ is given by: \end{definition}
+Our key objective is to quantify what topological characteristics of DNNs with DenseNet-type skip connections affect their accuracy and gradient flow.
+We then exploit such properties to \textit{directly} design efficient CNNs by looking at such properties.
+To this end, we propose two new metrics called \textit{Cell-Density} and \textit{NN-Mass}, as defined below. \begin{definition}[Cell-Density] Density of a cell quantifies how densely its neurons are connected via skip connections.
+Formally, for a cell $c$, cell-density $\rho_c$ is given by:

-For complete derivation, please refer to Appendix~\ref{derNND}.
-With the above definition for cell-density, NN-Density ($\rho_{avg}$) is simply defined as the average density across \textit{all cells} in a DNN.

-\begin{definition}[Mass of DNNs] NN-Mass quantifies how effectively information can flow through a given DNN topology.
-For a given width ($w_c$), models with similar NN-Mass, but different depths ($d_c$) and \textit{\#}parameters, should exhibit a similar gradient flow and, thus, achieve a similar accuracy. \end{definition}